 - Get to the stains quickly.
 As soon as a spill or stain occurs, get to cleaning it immediately.
 Waiting too long before treating a stain – even a matter of a few minutes – can cause the stain to set, making it harder to get out.

-- Check the manufacturer’s recommendations.
+2. Check the manufacturer’s recommendations.
 Before using any cleaning detergents or solutions, check the manufacturer’s instructions for care, which can usually be found on the sofa’s tags.
 Failing to use safe cleaning products could mean permanently damaged upholstery.

-- Check the cleaning codes for your fabric sofa.
+3. Check the cleaning codes for your fabric sofa.
 You know those random letters on your sofa’s tags?
 Those are actually codes!
 Check out the table below for the list of codes – and what they mean.

-|Cleaning Code||What it Means|
+|Cleaning Code||What It Means|

 |W||"Water-based cleaner."
 Only use a water-based cleaner to clean the upholstery.
 A water-based cleaner is a type of solution that uses water as the main component.|

 |S/W||"Solvents and water-based cleaners."
 It is safe to use both solvents and water-based cleaners.|